serjilyashenko/simple-pie-project/src/packages/simple-pie/README.md

 <hr/>

-This project creates simple svg pie and doughnut charts for infographics like graphs ant others.
+This project creates simple svg pie and doughnut charts for infographics like graphs and others.

 **Note:** If you are going to use simple diagram in react project, please check [React Simple Pie](https://github.com/serjilyashenko/react-simple-pie/tree/master/src/packages/react-simple-pie) out.\
 `simple-pie` and `react-simple-pie` packages are parts of the [Simple Pie Project](https://github.com/serjilyashenko/simple-pie-project) repo